Bella Thorne

 Annabella Avery Thorne (born October 8, 1997) is an American actress, singer, and writer.
 She first received recognition for her roles as Margaux Darling in the series Dirty Sexy Money (2007–2008) and as Ruthy Spivey in the drama series My Own Worst Enemy (2009), the latter of which earned her a Young Artist Award.

 Thorne gained prominence for her role as CeCe Jones on the Disney Channel series Shake It Up (2010–2013), for which she received several awards and nominations, including winning an Imagen Award.
-Thorne has since appeared in numerous feature films, including Blended (2014), Alvin and the Chipmunks: The Road Chip (2015), The Babysitter film series (2017–2020).
+Thorne has since appeared in numerous feature films, including Blended (2014), Alvin and the Chipmunks: The Road Chip (2015), The Babysitter and its sequel (2017–2020).
 She received praise for her roles in The DUFF (2015), Amityville: The Awakening (2017), and Infamous (2020).
 Thorne also led the drama series Famous in Love (2017–2018), for which she received nominations from the Teen Choice Awards.

-Outside of acting, Thorne has ventured into music; she released her debut single, "Watch Me" in 2011, which charted at 86 on the US Billboard Hot 100.
+Outside of acting, Thorne has ventured into music; she released her debut single, "Watch Me" in 2011, which charted at No. 86 on the US Billboard Hot 100.
 She has since released the EP Made in Japan in 2012 and the EP Jersey in 2014.
-She made her directorial debut in 2019, directing the adult film Her & Him, which garnered positive reviews and won a Pornhub Visionary Award.
+She made her directorial debut in 2019, directing the pornographic film Her & Him, which garnered positive reviews and won a Pornhub Visionary Award.

 Early life

-Annabella Avery Thorne was born in Pembroke Pines, Florida, on October 8, 1997, the daughter of Tamara Thorne and Delancey Reinaldo "Rey" Thorne.
+Annabella Avery Thorne was born on October 8, 1997, in Pembroke Pines, Florida, the daughter of Tamara Thorne and Delancey Reinaldo "Rey" Thorne.
 She has three siblings who are also actors.
-Her father was of Cuban descent.
-Her father died in a traffic accident in April 2007.
+Her father, who was of Cuban descent, died in a traffic accident in April 2007, when Thorne was nine years old.
 She has said that she was raised by a mother who was supporting four children, that they were very poor, and that she originally began working as a child actress to help support the family.

 In September 2017, Thorne revealed that she had lived in a suburban area, spoke Spanish as her first language, and that she was bullied while growing up because she was dyslexic.
 She was diagnosed with dyslexia while in first grade.
 She was home-schooled after previously attending a public school, where she had been bullied.
 She improved in her learning after attending a Sylvan Learning center and began reading and writing a grade ahead.
 In April 2010, she said she had overcome dyslexia by rigorously reading everything she could find, including cereal box labels.

 In January 2018, Thorne wrote on Instagram that she had been physically and sexually abused as a child, "from the day I can remember till I was 14".
 In 2019, she told ABC News' Juju Chang that the abuse began when she was six years old.
 She did not name her alleged abuser, but said that he was "someone I was raised with".